Asset 2Asset 5Asset 6Asset 3Asset 2 1Asset 4

 Public universities are primarily supported with tax dollars, while private universities depend far more heavily on tuition and private gift support.
 Public universities are subject to the direction of the state legislature, while private universities are self-governing.
 Consequently, public universities are affected more strongly by fluctuations in the economy and shifts in politics.
 Since tax support of public universities is based on enrollment, decreases in enrollment are more likely to result in budget reductions than in privately funded institutions, whose stability is mediated by endowment.

-Projects are determined through a study and review process, and our strategic plan, Vision in Action: Lead On, and are generally based on TCU’s Academic Plan and the Campus Master Plan.
+Projects are determined through a study-and-review process, and our strategic plan, and are generally based on TCU’s Academic Plan and the Campus Master Plan.
 As a result of the strategic planning process, the Provost sets the priorities for academic projects to be funded.
-At this point, projects are sent to the University Advancement office to assess possibilities for matching projects with potential donors.
+At this point, projects are sent to University Advancement to assess the potential for matching projects with possible donors.
 If you have a project idea that you and your colleagues are willing to support, share your ideas with your dean or department chair.
 Projects that will enhance the academic life of the university as a whole are encouraged.

 The endowment is a savings and investment account, which produces annual income that supports TCU's annual operating budget.
 Most of the money is restricted for designated purposes across campus.

-TCU’s budgeted revenues sources (net of financial aid) for Fiscal Year 2023 include tuition, fees and housing (59.4 percent), endowment income (14.5 percent), athletics (10.1 percent), private gifts/government grants and annual funds (6.3 percent), auxiliary income (6 percent), and other income (3.7 percent).
-The Brown-Lupton University Union, TCU Campus Store, orientation and the TCU Press are examples of auxiliary enterprises.
+TCU's budgeted revenues sources (net of financial aid) for Fiscal Year 2024 include tuition, fees and housing (60.1 percent), endowment income (15.2 percent), athletics (8.7 percent), private gifts/government grants and annual funds (6.2 percent), auxiliary income (5.6 percent), and other income (4.2 percent).
+The university union, the campus bookstore, orientation and the TCU Press are examples of auxiliary enterprises.

 Yes, your gift on TCU Gives Day is counted in the Faculty/Staff Annual Campaign.
 If you gave on TCU Gives Day, thank you for your gift!
 You have been counted as a donor this year for the Faculty/Staff Annual Campaign.
 If you’d like to give another gift, we appreciate your generosity.